reveurmichael/machine_learning/Readme.md

 For a credit card, you might need help from a friend living now in foreign countries.
 I am not sure a Visa card in China will do or not.

+For AWS, it will cost 1$, and then everything is basically free for one year.

 ### Week 4

 - Test Driven Programming